iseahound/git-filter-branch/README.md

 #### You don't need the source code or to clone the repo.
 Just follow the steps below.

+### Checking for CRLF or LF line endings

+For git repositories:

+    git ls-files --eol

+On Linux (or windows with file.cmd, ls.cmd, and xargs.cmd)

+   ls */* -R | xargs -d\\n file

 ### Step 1

 Run the following command: